ron2015schmitt/Mathematiques-old/README.md

 ## User Makefile

-An user makefile, `example/Makefile`, is created during [configuration](configuration) for your convenience.
+A user makefile, `example/Makefile`, is created during [configuration](configuration) for your convenience.

 *AFTER CONFIGURATION*, copy this makefile to YOUR source code directory (or cut and paste into an existing makefile).